Student Counselling Service - Here for You

 Lynne is an accredited Psychotherapist with the Irish Association for Counselling and Psychotherapy (IACP) and a member of PCHEI.

 She uses an integrative approach and has a particular interest in identity, culture, and inclusion in therapy.
 Her work is shaped by a deep respect for each student’s background and lived experience.
-Lynne is on campus Monday to Friday.
+Lynne is on Maternity Leave.

 Eimer Kernan

-Eimer is a pre-accredited Psychotherapist with the IACP and a member of PCHEI.
+Eimer is an accredited Psychotherapist with the IACP and a member of PCHEI.

 She takes a warm, collaborative approach, drawing on person-centred, CBT, and integrative models.
-Eimer is available on campus Mondays, Tuesdays, and Thursdays.
+Eimer is available on campus Tuesday - Thursday.

 Eamonn Ó Dochartaigh